 I completed a predoctoral clinical psychology internship and postdoctoral fellowship, both accredited by the American Psychological Association, in the VA Health Care System in Chicago, Illinois and St. Pete, Florida.

 I also completed a post graduate program in relational psychodynamic therapy through the White Institute in New York.

 Clinical and Psychotherapy Experience

-I have been working with clients for over 11 years.
-I have worked with adults and adolescents in various settings, including community clinics, hospitals, substance abuse programs, the court system, and private practice.
+I have been working with clients for over 12 years.
+I have worked with adults in various settings, including community clinics, hospitals, substance abuse programs, the court system, and private practice.

-I served as an assistant professor and adjunct assistant professor in the department of Psychology at the American University of Beirut for five and a half years.
+I served as an assistant professor in the department of Psychology at the American University of Beirut-Lebanon for several years.
 In that capacity, I taught undergraduate and graduate students, supervised graduate students’ clinical and research work, and conducted research.

 I have been involved in various capacities with non governmental organizations providing psychosocial services to refugees in Lebanon.

 I previously served as the technical advisor for the Medecine Du Monde Mental Health and Psychosocial Support program serving Syrian refugees in Lebanon.